rhwilr/adonis-bumblebee/README.md

 *Note:* Passing the Transformer as the second argument will terminate the fluent interface.
 If you want to chain more methods after the call to `collection` or `item` you should only pass the first argument and then use the `transformWith` method to define the transformer.
-See [Fluent Interface](#fluent-interface)
+See [Fluent Interface](#fluent-interface).

 ### Including Data

-When transforming a model you may want to include some additional data.
+When transforming a model, you may want to include some additional data.
 For example, you may have a book model and want to include the author for the book in the same resource.
 Include methods let you do just that.